-The first thing to acknowledge is that the same thing applies to rewriting as to writing: There is no right way to write.
-There is no right way to rewrite.
+The first thing to acknowledge is that the same thing applies to rewriting as to writing: If there is no right way to write, there is no right way to rewrite.
 Every writer is different.
 Every story is different.
 And every rewrite is different.

-That said, this week I will lay out some keys to the process.
+That said, this week and next, I will lay out some keys to the rewriting process.
 If they help you, great.
 Use them with my blessing.
 If they don’t help you, feel free to chuck them… and find your own way.

 Part 7: Scene-By-Scene Breakdown